faireai/challenge-airport-travellers-insights-service/README.md

 ### Get airport insights

-Given an airport and a date, return the number of traveller that transit through the airport in the date, the number of travellers that are travelling for leisure and for business and the probabilities that the estimations are correct.
+Given an airport and a date, return the number of traveller that transit through the airport in that date, the number of travellers that are travelling for leisure and for business and the probabilities that the estimations are correct.

-As an example, let assume that we have registered 2 trips:
+As an example, let assume that we have registered two trips:

 1. **Passenger 1**, travelling for leisure, from LIN to AMS with departure date 2022-07-14 and return date 2022-07-18, and